Aeropay Pricing

 1. Authentication (for first-time transactions)

-Before a pay-by-bank transaction is initiated between a customer and a new merchant, the customer’s account must be authenticated and “linked” to the merchant’s.
+Before a pay-by-bank transaction is initiated between a customer and a new merchant, the customer’s account must be authenticated and “linked” to verify its ability to send funds.
 This onboarding process is easily completed using an aggregator with direct bank APIs, like Aerosync, which verifies an account by enabling the user to log in to their bank directly.

 Alternatively, micro-deposits (small transactions whose amounts customers must then verify) can be used before checkout.
 This is for accounts not connected to APIs or for users who choose not to use an instant method.